Dog Arthritis: 7 Natural Remedies for Pain Relief and Mobility

 • Healthy weight: Monitor your dog’s diet to prevent overweight, which could worsen joint pain.

-When to consult a veterinarian
+Severe arthritis: When to see a veterinarian urgently

 how to help dog with arthritis naturally